kamanashisroy/algosnippet/sorting/mergesort/README.md

 The average runtime for merge sort is `BigO(n*log n)`.
 It is the same for best and average case.

 Merge sort can be implemented using recursion or bottom up iteration.
+Refer to [CXX implementation](cxx).

 Merge sort can be parallelized.